easystats/bayestestR/paper/paper.md

 ## Quantifying Uncertainty: The Credible Interval (CI)

-In order to measure the uncertainty associated with the estimation, **bayestestR** provides two functions: `ci()`, the "classical", Equal-Tailed Interval **ETI**, and `hdi()`, the **Highest Density Interval (HDI)**.
-Both indices can be used in the context of Bayesian posterior characterisation as **Credible Interval (CI)**.
+In order to measure the uncertainty associated with the estimation, **bayestestR** provides two functions: `eti()`, the Equal-Tailed Interval **ETI**, and `hdi()`, the **Highest Density Interval (HDI)**.
+Both indices (accessible via the `method` argument in the `ci()` function) can be used in the context of Bayesian posterior characterisation as **Credible Interval (CI)**.

 [`hdi()`](https://easystats.github.io/bayestestR/reference/hdi.html)
 computes the HDI of a posterior distribution, i.e., the interval which contains all points within the interval have a higher probability density than points outside the interval.
-HDIs have a particular property: Unlike an equal-tailed interval (computed by default by [`ci()`](https://easystats.github.io/bayestestR/reference/ci.html)) that typically exclude 2.5% from each tail of the distribution, the HDI is *not* equal-tailed and therefore always includes the mode(s) of posterior distributions.
+HDIs have a particular property: Unlike an equal-tailed interval (computed by [`eti()`](https://easystats.github.io/bayestestR/reference/eti.html)) that typically exclude 2.5% from each tail of the distribution, the HDI is *not* equal-tailed and therefore always includes the mode(s) of posterior distributions.

-By default, `hdi()` and `ci()` return the 89% intervals (`ci = 0.89`), deemed to be more stable than, for instance, 95% intervals.
+By default, `hdi()` and `eti()` return the 89% intervals (`ci = 0.89`), deemed to be more stable than, for instance, 95% intervals.
 An effective sample size of at least 10.000 is recommended if 95% intervals should be computed [@kruschke2015doing].
 Moreover, 89 is the highest prime number that does not exceed the already unstable and arbritrary 95% threshold [@mcelreath2018statistical].

 ``` r
 hdi(posterior)